CONTEMPORARY CIRCUS ARTS TRAINING

 "Just when you think you've challenged your body and know your limitations, leave it to the folks at Aloft to change your perspective."

 I have never done this before!
 Where should I start?

 We require that all students who plan to enter into aerial classes start in our Aerial Basics Classes to learn the ropes (get it???).
 This class will cover all the info that you need to jump into any Beginner level aerial class (trapeze, silks, rope, lyra).
 You'll stay in this class until you've mastered the basic skills needed to move up.
-This class is available as a class card, enabling you to take the classes as frequently as you want and move up on your own time and comfort level.

 If you are interested in a non-aerial class you can begin in any "Beginning Level".
 If you have questions, feel free to reach out.